 - Each EJBCA node is internally agnostic of its role or place in the hierarchy.
 This means that an instance of EJBCA is not limited to a single role, but can be any combination of the three, or even act as CA for itself and VA for another instance of EJBCA.

 - Each Peer Connection has its own role and authorization rules, meaning that of the already limited set of operations in the API, they can be further reduced to a limited scope of CAs or profiles.
 This both limits the damage of a hostile takeover of an RA node, and allows for multi tenancy (where several organizations share the same CA without knowing of each other) and organizational divisioning.

-This is established by establishing mutually trusted TLS between the upstream and downstream nodes, and what is required to accomplish this is to set up an Authentication Key Binding on the upstream node, whose keys are signed by a CA trusted by both parties (which in almost all cases would be the Management CA).
+This is established by establishing mutually trusted TLS between the upstream and downstream nodes, and what is required to accomplish this is to set up a Remote Authenticator on the upstream node, whose keys are signed by a CA trusted by both parties (which in almost all cases would be the Management CA).